relay-tools/react-router-relay/README.md

 ), document.getElementById('react-root'));
 ```

-Define a Relay.Route (or just a object containing your queries) for a
+Define an object containing your queries that a particular `Relay.Container`
-particular `Relay.Container` needs and add it as a `route` or `queries` prop to
-any container `<Route/>`s.
+needs and add it as a `queries` prop to any container `<Route/>`s.

 `relay-nested-routes` will automatically generate a component that includes all
 of your fragments, and a route that includes all of your root queries,
 and dispatch/render everything in one go.

-You can pass props like `renderLoading` by adding them as props to the
+You can also pass props like `renderLoading` by adding them as props to the
 `NestedRootContainer` route.

 # Todo